 Finding an automated way to gather audience data, parse it, and create and send personalized messages across channels is crucial for a successful push strategy.
 Jeeng’s push monetization features let you score even more value and revenue from push marketing.

+Interested in seeing similar results?
 Contact Jeeng today for more information on intelligent, automated ad approaches that drive up revenue without alienating your audience.
 You can also download our eBook to learn more about push notifications and how they drive new revenue for publishers.